 Paragraph (a) sets forth the fundamental principle that serves as the starting point for the analysis of any conflict-of-interest–or other ethical issue–facing a lawyer representing a juridical person or one of its constituents.
 The overarching principle set forth in this paragraph is that a lawyer “retained by an organization” represents the organization and not its employees, officers, directors or other constituents.
 However, because a juridical person functions only through its human agents, issues often arise regarding the lawyer’s role vis-à-vis the organization and its constituents.
 See also Restatement (Third) of the Law Governing Lawyers § 96 (2000) (Representing an Organization as Client).

-Dealing With Unlawful Conduct of Organizational Constituents
+Dealing with Unlawful Conduct of Organizational Constituents

 Paragraphs (b), (c) and (d) address the lawyer’s obligations when the lawyer learns that an organizational constituent is acting in an unlawful manner that will likely cause substantial harm to the organizational client.
 Paragraph (b) counsels, consistent with the core principles set forth in paragraph (a), that the lawyer in this situation must act to protect the interests of the organization rather than those of its constituents.

-Avoiding Role Confusion in Dealing With Organizational Constituents
+Avoiding Role Confusion in Dealing with Organizational Constituents

 Paragraph (f) recognizes that organizational constituents are sometimes, perhaps often, confused regarding the role of the lawyer in a matter.
 For example, a lawyer representing a corporation in a criminal or administrative environmental matter very well may have a conflict of interest in also representing employees who may have engaged in a potentially unlawful toxic waste discharge.
 In such a case, the lawyer must carefully identify the client and ensure that there is no confusion regarding the lawyer’s role in the matter.
 See La.
-Rules of Prof’l Conduct R. 1.13(f) (2004) (relating to a lawyer’s duties to organizational constituents); see also id.
-Rule 4.3 (relating to a lawyer’s duties to unrepresented persons).
+Rules of Prof’l Conduct r.
+1.13(f) (2004) (relating to a lawyer’s duties to organizational constituents); see also id. r.
+4.3 (relating to a lawyer’s duties to unrepresented persons).

 Multiple Representation of Organization and Constituents